Camiguin: Spanish colonial era

 Old Spanish documents indicate that the explorers Ferdinand Magellan and Miguel Lopez de Legaspi landed in Camiguin in 1521 and 1565, respectively.
 The first Spanish settlement was established in 1598 in what is now Guinsiliban.
 Guinsiliban, which comes from the old Kinamiguin word Ginsil-ipan (which means “to look out for pirates from a watchtower”) has an old Spanish watchtower where the Camiguinons kept watch for Moro pirates.

 The first major Spanish settlement, established in 1679, was called Katagman or Katadman (known as Catarman).
 The settlement grew and prospered but was destroyed by the eruption of Mt.
 Vulcan in 1871.
 The former location is what is now Barangay Bonbon of Catarman.

+The Spanish era census of 1818, recorded 1,653 native families in Camiguin and 35 Spanish-Filipino families.

 Sagay, located south of Catarman, was formally established as a town in 1848.
 The word Sagay is derived from the name of poisonous fruit trees that grow in the area.
 Mambajao became a town in 1855.
 The name was coined from the Visayan terms mamahaw, meaning to usher breakfast, and bajao, which is leftover boiled rice.
 In the early 1900s, Mambajao prospered and became the busiest port in Northern Mindanao.
 Mahinog was established as a municipality in 1860.
 The name Mahinog comes from a Visayan word meaning "to ripen" or "to become ripe".
 Although Guinsiliban was the oldest settlement in the island, it was only in 1950 that it became a municipality.
 Mahinog was formerly governed by Mambajao while Guinsiliban was formally governed from Sagay.